 But it doesn’t matter why they’re there.
 As my wife’s grandmother Raquel used to say, “Tell me who you know and I’ll tell you who you are.”
 Candidates – just like ordinary people – are guilty by association whether they deserve it or not.

-In July 2007 The Times found that 57% of buyers said their main reason for driving the little hybrid was that “it makes a statement about me.”
+In July 2007 found that 57% of buyers said their main reason for driving the little hybrid was that “it makes a statement about me.”
 Only 37% cited fuel economy as their prime purchase motivator.
-Shortly afterwards columnist Robert Samuelson coined the term Prius Politicsto describe a situation where the driver's desire to “show off” is a stronger motivator than the desire to do something meaningful; in this case, curb greenhouse gas emissions.
+Shortly afterwards The Washington Post columnist Robert Samuelson coined the term Prius Politicsto describe a situation where the driver’s desire to “show off” is a stronger motivator than the desire to do something meaningful; in this case, curb greenhouse gas emissions.
 Former Central Intelligence Agency (CIA) chief at the time, R. James Woolsey, Jr., said that because oil profits find their way to terrorist groups like al-Qaeda, “Americans who buy inefficient vehicles funded . “

 What are you telling the world about who you are by what you drive, what you wear, what you post on and , or whose campaign signs you display in your yard?
 And it doesn’t end there.
 With sites like OpenSecrets.org able to show all your political donations, BizStats.com providing your financial information, and BlackBookOnline sharing your public records, including any criminal and court information, even the things you believe you’ve done in private are available for public disclosure, discussion, and disapproval.*